imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How to show a scalebar

-To show or edit a scalebar to the 3D view, click on -&gt;View-&gt;Edit scalebar.
+To show or edit a scalebar to the 3D view, click on {% include bc path="View|Edit scalebar" %}.
 A dialog opens, which allows you to adjust scalebar settings:

 -   **x position:** The x coordinate of the scalebar in realworld coordinates.
 -   **y position:** The y coordinate of the scalebar in realworld coordinates.